tabinfl/mage-server/docker/README.md

 mongo               3.6-jessie          5b1317f8158f        6 weeks ago         366MB
 ```
 ... note you now have two `mage-server` images with different version tags, both occupying over 900MB, and both connecting
 to the same MongoDB instance.
 In some cases you may actually want to do this, to test an upgrade, for example.
-Just remember
+Remember
 you can always remove images you don't need.
 ```bash
 $ docker rmi mage-server:develop
 ```
+Another consequence of building the images using the `MAGE_VER=xxx docker-compose build` syntax is that you must then
+supply the same `MAGE_VER=xxx` value when you run the subsequent `docker-compose up -d` command.
+Otherwise, `docker-compose`
+will rebuild the `mage-server` image with the version the Compose file defines if it differs from the one you specified on
+the command line, and run a container with that version instead.

 ### Bind Mounts